rohanshr135/Company_Grow/README.md

 - **Employee Dashboard:** View assigned/completed projects, enrolled courses, skill progress, and request project completion or course enrollment.
 - **Course Management:** Admins can add, edit, and view courses with milestones, media, level, and duration.
 - **Project Management:** Admins can add, edit, assign, and rate projects.
 Employees can view and update their project progress.
-- **Analytics:** Visualize performance analytics for employees and organization (monthly completions, rewards, etc.).
+- **Analytics:** Visualize real-time performance analytics for employees and the organization (monthly completions, rewards, etc.).
 - **Profile Management:** Employees can edit their profile, skills, experience, and profile image.
 - **Reward System:** Employees earn rewards (badges, tokens, USD) for completing projects and courses.
+- **Skill Matching:** Projects are intelligently matched to employees based on their skills.
+- **Live Progress Tracking:** Track training and project progress in real time.
 - **Responsive UI:** Clean, modern interface with sticky navigation and profile access.

 ## Tech Stack